“NO BORDERS_NO LAGERS” – Intersectional Empowerment Arts and Culture Festival on 23.-25.8 in Berlin Oranienplatz

 Together we will examine the conditions under which women are threatened by femicide.
 We want to find answers how we can protect ourselves from femicide and what conditions we need to change in order to combat fear, resignation and adaptation and to be able to assert our common life, our ways of life and our knowledge.
 Let’s talk about our definition of femi(ni)cide and our resistance in the workshop!

-9. About Failin de Cruz (Brujx Cimarronx)’s workshop:
+8. About Failin de Cruz (Brujx Cimarronx)’s workshop:

 Experiential and practical workshop: “Rhythms by ear” Traditional Dominican black percussion “

 A workshop of experiential exploration of the sound and rhythmic culture of palo music through the body and other elements of space that we can use for practices such as cans, pots, etc. It is a workshop based on the sound experience of the Puente Rolón community and its ear paleros, based on the cultural importance of this form of musical expression in this community.
-Each person is encouraged to participate activily and practical learning through direct experience with the instruments. – Generate a space for reflection and dialogue about the cultural and social importance of traditional music.
+Each person is encouraged to participate actively and practical learning through direct experience with the instruments. – Generate a space for reflection and dialogue about the cultural and social importance of traditional music.
 We will learn about palos music, its distinctive rhythms, and its connection to identity and resistance.

 DESCRIPTION OF THE PANEL DISCUSSIONS